-Richfield, Ohio would be the new hometown of the Cavaliers and the Richfield Coliseum was their arena.
-Although the Coliseum featured state-of-the-art architecture at the time of its opening, Richfield never developed the way that Cavaliers' owner Nick Mileti hoped.
+Richfield, Ohio would be the new hometown of the Cavaliers and the Richfield Coliseum their arena.
+Although the Coliseum featured state-of-the-art architecture at the time of its opening, Richfield never developed the way that Cavaliers' owner Nick Mileti had hoped.
 Mileti imagined Richfield developing rapidly with new roads, businesses, and sports facilities to create "a megalopolis stretching from Cleveland to Akron."
-Due to the creation of the 50-square-mile Cuyahoga Valley National Recreation Area in 1974, this never materialized and Richfield remained an isolated and rural town.
-Gordon Gund became the principal owner of the Cavaliers in 1983.
+Due to the creation of the 50-square-mile Cuyahoga Valley National Recreation Area in 1974, this never materialized and Richfield remained an isolated and rural town, far from most of the team's fans and overwhelmed by out-of-town car traffic.
 The Richfield experiment had failed.

 When Gordon Gund became the principal owner of the Cavaliers in 1983, the organization began searching for a new home in Cleveland, with hopes of sparking a downtown revitalization.
 To make an impact, Cleveland needed something more significant than just a sports arena with four walls and a roof.
 To accomplish this, the city used the concept of an urban entertainment district, or UED, in the creation of Gund Arena.
 In 1990, the Gateway Economic Development Corporation was formed to build a stadium for the Cavaliers and to create a financially productive district for Cleveland.